-Geographic area coverage and their capacity building interventions are provided in Annex - 1.
+Geographic area coverage and their capacity building interventions are provided in Annex -1.

 The project intervention aims to benefit the most vulnerable households in the target villages.
-Each target beneficiary would be adjusted based on the specific needs of groups or actors in the activities, i.e tourism sector that mostly is being managed by the youth group, agricultural processing or production by the women groups, etc. In particular, the project would prioritize female-headed households, and those currently supporting the elderly people, persons with disability, and fostering the orphans.
+In particular, it prioritizes female-headed households, and those currently supporting the elderly people, persons with disability, and fostering the orphans.
 Due to the fact that different locations have its own characteristics, any required detail criteria and mechanism of identification, selection, and prioritization of beneficiaries will be developed and finalized jointly between UNDP and the NGO/CSO, and to be followed with community consultations that involve village authorities, community leaders, and representatives of community members.